getditto/helm-charts/README.md

 <br/>

-- Install and Configure and [ingress controller](https://github.com/kubernetes/ingress-nginx/blob/main/charts/ingress-nginx/README.md)(***We recommend ingress-nginx***) or [AWS LoadBalancer Controller](https://github.com/kubernetes-sigs/aws-load-balancer-controller).
+- Install and Configure and [ingress controller](https://github.com/kubernetes-sigs/aws-load-balancer-controller) like [AWS LoadBalancer Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/latest/deploy/installation/) or [Ingress Nginx](https://github.com/kubernetes/ingress-nginx/blob/main/charts/ingress-nginx/README.md).
+Any Ingress Controller will work fine

 - Make sure you have access to the required registry to pull images from the helm chart.
 This can be done by create a secret that has the registry username,email and password/token.